crocodilestick/Calibre-Web-Automated/README.md

 - **Switch between Light & Dark Modes in just one click from anywhere in the Web UI!**
   - Simply click/tap the 🕶️ icon on the  Web UI's navbar and switch between themes at your leisure
 - ### NEW FEATURE - Internal Update Notification System 🛎️
-  - Users will now be automatically notifed of the availability of new updates from within the Web UI
+  - Users will now be automatically notified of the availability of new updates from within the Web UI
     - Automatically triggered by a difference between the version number of the most recent GitHub release and the version installed
     - Set to only show once per calendar day until updated as to not be annoying
       - _Visible to Admin users only_
 - ### NEW FEATURE - Manual Library Refresh ♻️
-  - Ever had books get stuck in the ingest folder after an unexpected powercut ect.?
+  - Ever had books get stuck in the ingest folder after an unexpected power-cut ect.?
 Well say goodbye to having to manually copy the books to be ingested back in and out of the ingest folder, simply press the `Refresh Library` button on the navbar of the Web UI and anything still sitting in the ingest folder will be automatically ingested!
 - ### NEW FEATURE - Batch Editing & Deletion! 🗂️🗄️
 - Say goodbye to clicking that edit button again, and again, and again just to remove or edit a single series!
 - To use, simply navigate to the `Books List`page on the left hand side of the Web UI, select the books you wish to edit/ delete and use the buttons either above the table or within the headers to do whatever you need!